digital-asset/daml/docs/source/json-api/index.rst

 - ``errors`` -- a JSON array of strings, each string represents one error,
 - ``result`` -- a JSON object or JSON array, representing one or many results,
 - ``warnings`` -- an optional field with a JSON object, representing one or many warnings.
+- ``ledgerApiError`` -- an optional field with a JSON object, representing detail of an error if it was originated from Ledger API.

 See the following blog post for more details about error handling best practices: `REST API Error Codes 101 <https://blog.restcase.com/rest-api-error-codes-101/>`_.

+See this documentation for more details about error codes from Ledger API: `The Ledger API error codes <https://docs.daml.com/app-dev/grpc/error-codes.html>`_.

 Successful Response, HTTP Status: 200 OK
 ========================================